jopemachine-playground/code-replacer/README.md

 ## Bug reporting

-This program still appears to contain a lot of bugs.
+This program still appears to contain lots of bugs.

-Bug reports are always welcome
+Bug reports are always welcome.